 6.1 The Site in whole or in part is the subject of 21 previous applications.
-17 were for temporary container tractor/trailer parks with or without storage of building machinery/material, container vehicle park, tyre repair workshop or open storage of electricity accessories/construction machinery, and 4 were for permanent residential developments on much larger sites.
-Amongst them, 6 applications (No. A/YL-ST/93, 149, 273 on same site, 379, 381 and 382) for temporary container tractor/trailer parks, vehicle repair workshop with or without open storage uses were approved by the Committee or the Board on review between 1999 and 2010 on special circumstances, while all other applications had been rejected.
+17 were for temporary container vehicle/tractor/trailer parks with or without open storage of building or construction machinery/materials, tyre/vehicle repair workshop or open storage of electricity cable/wire/accessories/generator, and 4 were for permanent residential developments on much larger sites.
+Amongst them, 6 applications (No. A/YL-ST/93, 149 and 273 on same site, 379, 381 and 382) for temporary container tractor/trailer parks, vehicle repair workshop with or without open storage uses were approved by the Committee or the Board on review between 1999 and 2010 on special circumstances, while all other applications were rejected.
+Details of these applications are at Appendix II.